rogerthant/supervised-learning-course-outline/README.md

 Learners should have:

-- Familiarity with fundamental statistical concepts
+- Familiarity with fundamental statistical concepts (e.g., mean, median, standard deviation)
 - Basic understanding of programming in Python